Language selection

 Bilateral relations

 Canada established diplomatic relations with Vietnam in 1973, opening an Embassy in Hanoi in 1994 and a Consulate General in Ho Chi Minh City in 1995.
-Our countries are marking the 50th anniversary of diplomatic ties in 2023.
+In 2023, our countries marked the 50th anniversary of diplomatic ties.
 In 2017, a Canada-Vietnam Comprehensive Partnership was formally established.
 The partnership identifies a number of areas for cooperation: political and diplomatic; trade and investment; development cooperation; defence and security; cultural and academic exchange; science, technology and innovation; and people-to-people ties.

 In Vietnam, Canada is represented by the Embassy of Canada in Hanoi and the Consulate General in Ho Chi Minh City.
 In Canada, Vietnam is represented by the Embassy of Vietnam and a Trade Office in Ottawa, as well as a Consulate General in Vancouver.